Dawn Dailey

 Words matter.
 Now, the Haitian community in Springfield is rightfully afraid of violence against them.
 Recently, there were bomb threats in several locations there, impacting not just these legal Haitian immigrants but everyone in the community.

-Another example of how Trump does not understand economics was on display in a recent interview with Sarah Huckabee Sanders when Trump said he plans to lower food prices by cutting imports.
+Another example of how he does not understand economics was on display in a recent interview with the governor of Arkansas when this candidate said he plans to lower food prices by cutting imports.
 Reducing the supply of food will not lower prices.
 It will have the reverse effect: food prices will increase for those items that are in short supply.

-Trump not only slurs his words frequently, he usually speaks in word salads that are incomprehensible.
-The media often turns his rants into more coherent messages but listening to him in real time leaves neurological experts wondering if he has dementia.
-(To hear his answer to a question at a meeting of the Economic Club of NY on how he would make child care more affordable, click here.)
+He not only slurs his words frequently, he usually speaks in word salads that are incomprehensible.
+The media often turns his rants into more coherent messages but listening to him in real time, like at the Economic Club of NY, leaves neurological experts wondering if he has dementia.

 Is this who we want as the president of the most powerful nation on earth and the leader of the free world?
 Someone who is a convicted felon, who will lie to get what he wants, who often rants incoherently, who plans to seek retribution against his political enemies, and who seeks to divide us?
 A gullible, aspiring dictator who can be easily swayed by American extremists as well as by foreign dictators?
 Is this who we want to represent us on the world stage and in negotiations with other world leaders?